hyperledger-archives/sawtooth-core/docs/source/app_developers_guide/creating_sawtooth_network.rst

 Ubuntu: Add a Node to the Single-Node Environment
 =================================================

-This procedure describes how to add a second validator node to a single-node application development environment, as described in :doc:`ubuntu`.
+This procedure describes how to add a second validator node to an existing single-node application development environment, as described in :doc:`ubuntu`.
 You will stop the Sawtooth components on the first node and delete the existing blockchain data, then create a new genesis block that specifies PoET simulator consensus and related settings.
 All nodes on the network will run four